 Upgrading your smartphone?

-Currently, only a handful of locals have (basic) smartphones to take pictures and use the Instagram app.
-We are now crowd sourcing smartphones with good quality cameras, so we can get more locals on board this community channel and enable them to share snippets of their lives in the Himalayas too.
+When we began, only a handful of locals had (basic) smartphones to take pictures and use the Instagram app.
+In 2017, thanks to you all, we crowdsourced 10 smartphones with good quality cameras.
+It got more locals on board this community channel and enabled them to share snippets of their lives in Sarmoli too.

 If you, your family or friends have a spare phone or plan to upgrade to a new one, consider contributing it to this initiative?
 In return, mountain love on your Instagram feed is a promise.
 Email me at firstname.lastname@example.org if you’d like to contribute.

-If the workshop goes well, the crazy dream is to organize a small photo exhibition, and use the funds to support a new outdoor education program in the village.
+The crazy dream now is to organize a small photo exhibition, and use the funds to support on-going programs in the village.
 Hopefully, it turns out to be a not-so-crazy dream after all.